1S33dp1sk/Ark/README.md

 	L(0) => any processor that can read and process the `_h512.h` to check the necessary modules to run L(3).

 	L(n) are defined as a pseudo reference to the type of information handling and processing that can be applied to the reference.

+# karch512

+The entire system built is a pass by reference system, in where references can be kept secret, shared, or set to be publicy available.
+From commands to files, cli, installers, etc are all available direclty from the source.